Ashu-hub/All-About-Java/SQL.md

 	Extra space is required to store logical structure.
 	Data update is faster than clustered index.

+**Q) What problem happens if I create index on each column in a table which has 50 columns.**

 **Q)	Difference between FetchType LAZY and EAGER in Java Persistence API?**

 		 The FetchType defines when Hibernate gets the related entities from the database.